 Solitaire Engagement Rings

-Three stone engagement rings: the perfect way to keep it simple while still getting your diamond fix.
+Three stone engagement rings are the perfect way to keep it simple while still getting your diamond fix.
 The elegant combination of a large center stone and two smaller, identical side stones is undeniably minimalist.
 And yet, all those facets sparkle bright!
-This engagement ring style is proof that simple doesn’t need to mean sparse.
+This engagement ring style is proof that simple doesn’t need to be boring.